 Not much; there is one very small room on 12th floor available for storage.

-- What is the closest residential dining facility?
-Where will most of the people in my hall eat
+What is the closest residential dining facility to Orton Hall?
+Where will most of the people in my hall eat?

 Southside Café.
-Students in Orton are not required to have a dining account but approximately half do.
+Students in Orton on the age-restricted floors are not required to have a dining account but approximately half do.
 A Microfridge is provided in each room in the hall and a full kitchen, with a stove, sink, and microwave is available on each floor.

 Every floor has its own full kitchen with oven, microwave, refrigerator, microwave and sink.
 The hall has some pots and pans for use, but you will probably want to bring some of your own.